 STEM Courses (Math, Physics, Computer Science)

-Focus on flashcards for formulas, algorithms, and problem-solving steps.
-Use timestamps to revisit worked examples when you struggle with problem sets.
-The transcript captures the instructor's verbal explanation of equations and code, which often contains insights not present in the textbook.
+Lean on flashcards for formulas, algorithms, and problem-solving steps.
+Use timestamps to revisit worked examples when problem sets get hard.
+The transcript captures the verbal explanation of equations and code, which often contains insights the textbook leaves out.

 Business and Economics Courses

-Summaries are most valuable for business courses.
-They capture frameworks, case study conclusions, strategic principles, and models.
-Use AI chat to compare concepts (e.g., "What is the difference between the two pricing strategies discussed?").
-Timestamps let you return to case study analyses when writing assignments.
+Summaries are most valuable here.
+They capture frameworks, case study conclusions, strategic principles, models.
+Use AI chat to compare concepts ("What's the difference between the two pricing strategies?").
+Timestamps let you return to case study analyses for assignments.

 Humanities and Social Sciences

-The full transcript is your primary resource.
-Humanities courses often rely on interpretation, argumentation, and close reading of sources.
+The full transcript is your primary tool.
+Humanities lean on interpretation, argumentation, and close reading.
 Timestamps help you cite the instructor's arguments precisely.
-When writing essays, reference specific timestamps to support your interpretation of course material.
+When writing essays, reference timestamps to back up your interpretation.

 Language Courses

 Transcripts support vocabulary acquisition.
-Flashcards reinforce new words and grammar rules in context.
-For language learners, having written text alongside the audio is invaluable for understanding pronunciation, syntax, and usage patterns.
+Flashcards reinforce new words and grammar in context.
+Written text alongside audio is invaluable for understanding pronunciation, syntax, and usage.

 Batch Processing Course Modules

-Efficiency comes from processing course content in batches.
-Instead of transcribing one module at a time as you watch, dedicate an hour to importing and transcribing all videos in a course section.
-Then use the timestamped transcripts and summaries throughout the week as you study.
+Efficiency comes from batching.
+Instead of transcribing one module at a time as you watch, dedicate an hour to importing and transcribing all videos in a section.
+Then use the transcripts and summaries throughout the week.

-This front-loaded effort pays off throughout the course.
-You have complete transcripts waiting before you even watch the lectures.
-Your attention during viewing can focus entirely on understanding concepts rather than frantically taking notes.
+That front-loaded effort pays off all course long.
+Complete transcripts waiting before you watch.
+Your attention during viewing focuses on understanding rather than frantic note-taking.

 Comparison: Timestamped vs. Plain Transcripts